-The 3V and 3ESPV are sensitive instruments, and is easily damaged if mishandled.
-It should not be operated until it has been securely installed in a borehole casing.
+The 40TB is a sensitive instrument, and is easily damaged if mishandled.
+It will not stand vertically upwards without support, and should not be operated until it has been securely installed in a borehole casing.
 If you are at all unsure about the handling or installation of the device, you should contact Güralp Systems for assistance.

 - Do not bump or jolt any part of the sensor when handling or unpacking. - Keep the sonde sections vertical wherever possible.
 Carry them by hand and store in a safe rack.
-Never drag or roll the sonde.
+Never drag or roll the sonde. - When the sensor is vertical, keep it securely tied down.

-- Never lay the sonde horizontally whilst the sensors are unlocked.
 If the sensor system topples over, you must inform Güralp Systems. - Keep all the parts of the sensor system protected and clean so that they can be joined together securely.
 Store in the original packaging if possible. - Do not kink or walk on the data cable (especially on rough surfaces such as gravel), nor allow it to bear the weight of the sensor. - Do not connect the instrument to power sources except where instructed.

-2.3 Assembling the instrument
+2.3 Assembling the 40TB

-The instrument is delivered in separate sections, which need to be assembled before it can be installed in a borehole.
+The 40TB is delivered in separate sections, which need to be assembled before the instrument can be installed in a borehole.
 It is recommended that you perform these steps with the help of at least one other person.